Vogue Summer School: Fashion Media

 Tuition and Fees

-New York
+New York City

-New York City, where tradition meets innovation at every corner, stands as a vibrant epicentre of cultural diversity and creativity.
+New York City, where tradition meets innovation at every corner, stands as a vibrant epicenter of cultural diversity and creativity.
 From the upscale boutiques of Fifth Avenue to the eclectic fashion scenes of SoHo and Williamsburg, the city pulses with diverse inspiration.

 Explore